vmware-archive/vcd-ext-samples/README.md

 This seed project works with version 9.1.0.2, 9.5.x and 9.7.x of vCloud Director.
 This specific version of 9.1 is required because it contains a patch to allow Angular's `HttpClient` class to be used.

 ### Prerequisites ###
 It is recommended that developers be familiar with Angular 4 coding (including modules and component resolution), and have the appropriate tooling installed.
-This document assumes NPM 5+ as the package manager.
+This document assumes NPM 5+ as the package manager, as well as NodeJS 8.x or 10.x.
+NodeJS 12.x has known incompatibilities.

 An installation of vCloud Director version 9.1.0.2 or above is required to deploy the plugin.